 Reputation management is not a response, but a strategy; an ongoing, perpetual initiative.
 A living organism within the organization.
 In the purest sense of the concept, it is management’s responsibility to foster reputation.
-However, it quickly and ultimately becomes the entire stakeholders’ responsibility-management and employees alike.
+However, it quickly and ultimately becomes the entire stakeholders’ responsibility of management and employees alike.

 At its core, reputation management is trustworthiness.
 As a process, trustworthiness is central to all forms of human interaction and by default the organization.
 It is that human interaction, those interpersonal relationships that are on displayed in a company’s DNA that builds reputation.
 But how does “it” get there?
 Reputation Management begins from the inside out.
 It must be infused into the organization.

 Marx Layne & Company has established the necessary tools in its Reputation Management practice to set the foundation for companies to experience and benefit from reputation management building.
 Marx Layne’s approach is to facilitate and manage agreement within an organization on four key principles: